LCSB-BioCore/COBREXA.jl/docs/src/tutorials/2_analysis.md

 specified or customized by the user.
-Implementing new analyses is generally feasible; you may want to watch [the `COBREXA.jl` repository](https://github.com/LCSB-BioCore/COBREXA.jl) for newly incoming code, or send a feature request.
+Implementing new analyses is generally feasible; you may want to watch [the `COBREXA.jl` repository](https://github.com/LCSB-BioCore/COBREXA.jl) for newly incoming analysis methods.

-`COBREXA.jl` exports several helper functions that may help you in running custom analysis methods:
+`COBREXA.jl` additionally exports several helper functions that may help you in running custom analysis methods:

-- there is functionality to convert all types of [`MetabolicModel`](@ref)s to `JuMP.jl` models, mainly the function [`make_optimization_model`](@ref), which you may explore and analyze independently of `COBREXA.jl` using the tools provided by `JuMP.jl`
+- you can convert all types of [`MetabolicModel`](@ref)s to `JuMP.jl` models using [`make_optimization_model`](@ref), then you may explore and analyze the models independently of `COBREXA.jl` using the tools provided by `JuMP.jl`
-- there is a system of analysis modifications that allows you to easily specify various adjustment to the existing analysis methods
+- there is a system of analysis *modifications* that allows you to easily specify various adjustments to the existing analysis methods

 !!! tip "Notebook available!"
-    Examples of running the balance functions are [available here](../notebooks/2_finding_balance.md).
+    Examples of running the analysis functions are [available here](../notebooks/2_finding_balance.md).

 ## Optimization problem solvers

-For most solving most analysis tasks, you need an optimization problem solver that is compatible with `JuMP.jl`.
+For solving most analysis tasks, you need an optimization problem solver that is compatible with `JuMP.jl`.
 You may refer to the [official list of supported solvers](https://jump.dev/JuMP.jl/stable/installation/#Supported-solvers), but we generally recommend to use either of these: